• * START HERE *

 thai green curry paste

-Thai Green Curry gets its bright green color from fresh Thai green chilies and its classic Thai flavors from ingredients like lemongrass and kaffir lime leaves.
+Thai Green Curry stands out for its bright color and fresh, aromatic flavor, which comes from fresh green chilies, lemongrass, galangal, and kaffir lime leaves.

-Since the green chili is the star ingredient of your green curry paste, you will want to ensure that you are using the right kind of chili.
+Since green chili is the star ingredient, you will want to ensure that you are using the right kind of chili.

-Thai green chili is basically the young, unripened version of the red chili.
-This unripened flavor of the chili is what gives green curry its very fresh, vibrant and floral taste.
+Thai green chili is basically the young, unripe version of the red chili.
+This unripe flavor of the chili is what gives green curry its very vibrant and floral taste.

 How to Make Homemade Green Curry Paste

 Traditionally, a mortar and pestle are used to grind and blend all of these ingredients to a paste.
-As you can imagine, it takes a very long time and lots of elbow grease, but may be worth the effort for authentic texture and flavor.
+As you can imagine, it takes a looong time and lots of elbow grease, but worth the effort for authentic texture and flavor.

-Using a food processor or blender is a fantastic alternative and saves so much time and effort.
-Even modern Thai kitchens are using these appliances for convenience.
+However, using a food processor or blender is a fantastic alternative, saving a lot of time and effort.
+Even modern Thai kitchens are using these appliances for convenience nowadays.

 Place the following ingredients into a food processor or a blender: